Project selection with partially verifiable information: Introduction

-Some applied papers in this literature find optimal or efficient mechanisms in environments with a specific form of partial verifiability (\cite{maggi1995costly}, \cite{lacker1989optimal}, \cite{moore1984global}, \cite{celik2006mechanism}).
-For instance, \cite{munro2014hide} argues using a model in which only some expenditure can be hidden that spouses hiding income and assets from one another is efficient. \cite{deneckere2001mechanism} explains the complicated selling practices of real-world monopolists by considering an economy where some agents have limited ability to misrepresent their preferences.
-This paper considers the partial verifiability constraint of no-overselling and potentially explains the use of cutoff mechanisms in settings where evidence is significantly easier to verify than to obtain. \\
+Our paper contributes to the literature finding optimal or efficient mechanisms in environments with a specific form of partial verifiability (\citet{maggi1995costly}, \citet{lacker1989optimal}, \citet{moore1984global}, \citet{celik2006mechanism}).
+For instance, \citet{munro2014hide} argues using a model in which only some expenditure can be hidden that spouses hiding income and assets from one another is efficient. \citet{deneckere2001mechanism} explains the complicated selling practices of real-world monopolists by considering an economy where some agents have limited ability to misrepresent their preferences.
+This paper considers the partial verifiability constraint of no-overselling and potentially explains the use of cutoff mechanisms in settings that only admit positive evidence which can be hidden but not fabricated. \\